Daninet/hash-wasm/README.md

 console.log(fn.digest()); // Prints 6cd3556deb0da54bca060b4c39479839
 ```

-Note that both the saving and loading processes **must** be running the same build of hash-wasm, there is no portability
+Note that both the saving and loading processes must be running compatible versions of the hash function (i.e. the
-between different versions or different builds.
-Loading incompatible states could cause exceptions, infinite loops, or
+hash function hasn't changed between the versions of hash-wasm used in the saving and loading processes).
+If the
-silently-wrong answers.
+saved state is incompatible, `load()` will throw an exception.

 The saved state can contain information about the input, including plaintext input bytes, so from a security perspective
 it must be treated with the same care as the input data itself.